 Koh Samui – Like in Phuket, you will find everything here, from backpacker hostels to six stars resorts.
 Being Thailand’s second most developed island, it is heavily touristed and overpriced.
 But still, there are great deserted beaches to have a fun time and relax.

 Koh Tao – One of the best islands to dive.
 Diving in Koh Tao is a must for any scuba enthusiast – plus, the price is decent.
-There is a great variety of accommodations, beaches, and party scenes.
+There is an excellent variety of accommodations, beaches, and party scenes.
 And, Koh Nang Yuan is just next to it, and it is gorgeous!

 What are your favorite islands?
 Or, which one would you love to visit?